AJ8GH/aoc-go/year-24/day-9/resources/README.md

 The process of updating the filesystem checksum is the same; now, this example's checksum would be *2858*.

 Start over, now compacting the amphipod's hard drive using this new method instead. *What is the resulting filesystem checksum?*

+Your puzzle answer was `6362722604045`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐